resbazaz/organization/GOVERNANCE.md

 ***TODO: this is wrong!!!***

-ResBaz is governed by a small group of volunteers who are elected by the community.
-The board of directors is responsible for setting the overall direction of ResBaz and ensuring that it is managed in a responsible and transparent manner.
+ResBaz is governed by a small group of volunteers (the "steering committee") who are elected by the community.
+The steering committee is responsible for setting the overall direction of ResBaz and ensuring that it is managed in a responsible and transparent manner.
 ### Decision-making
 ResBaz strives to make decisions in a consensus-based manner.
 However, if consensus cannot be reached, decisions will be made by a majority vote of the board of directors.